 Deviated Nasal Septum is the condition in which the thin wall present between the nasal cavity gets deviated to one side.
-One side of the nose is wider and the other side is narrower as compared to the normal for the people with this condition.
+One side of the nose is wider and the other side is narrower as compared to the normal people without this condition.
 The condition affects the airflow pattern in the nose and sometimes it blocks the narrow passage of the nose.

-The condition may be caused due to an injury, trauma or maybe since at birth, in many cases.
-This is a very discomforting condition that can even cause numerous breathing problems.
+The septum can get deviated due to an injury, trauma or may be present since birth.
+This is a very discomforting condition that causes breathing problems.

-The condition can be troubling and painful for the patient and have symptoms such as:
+The condition is troubling and painful for the patient and has symptoms such as:

 - Bleeding from the nose (Also Read: Tips to Stop Nose Bleeding)